-1.)
+6.)
 Photo Gallery 1 – Over the next few months, we will be adding a collection of over 200 photos, taken at Camp Hood, TX, between May and September of 1942.
-These photos include facility images from the ground and by air, many command personnel images, equipment and training shots as well as event and activities images.
-This grouping, identified as the “Camp Hood Collection" were provided courtesy of the MCoE (Maneuver Center Of Excellence) Museum Division Archives, Armor Branch.
+These photos include images of facilities from the ground and air, many command personnel, equipment and training as well as events and activities.
+This grouping, identified as the “Camp Hood Collection” was provided courtesy of the MCoE (Maneuver Center Of Excellence) Museum Division Archives, Armor Branch.

 Please note that the archival section of the Museum Division is currently CLOSED to the public.
 Please read the following notice for more information.

-2.)
-Original Tank Destroyer School Officers – Shown in the photo are sitting L to R: Lt.
+7.)
+Original Tank Destroyer School Officers – Shown in the photo are, sitting L to R: Lt.
 Col. Wheaton, Director of Automotive Dept.; Col. Cole, Operations Officer; Col. Beatty, C.O.
 Student Regt.; Brig.
 Gen. Mayberry, Commandant; Col. Devine, C.O.
 Officers Cand.
 Regt.; Col. Berry, Director of Tactics Dept.; Lt.
 Col. Maloy, Executive Officer.

 Standing L to R: Lt.
 Col. Schermerhorn, Director of Pioneer Dept.; Major McGregor, C.O. of Academic Regt.; Lt.
 Col. Frederick, Director of O.C.S.
 Dept.; Lt.
 Col. McNair, Director of Weapons Dept.; Capt.
 Davis, Director of Reproductions Dept.; Major Poole, Adjutant; Lt.
 Col. Howell, Secretary; Capt.
 Miller, Property Officer; Maj.
 Dansereau, S-4 and Fiscal; Lt.
 Col. Whalen, Director of Communications Dept. Photo courtesy of Jim Moore.